 I have written numerous times about the importance of staying safe in the dating world.
 I am sure the majority of internet or app dating is utilised by honest individuals who only want to meet other people for ‘honourable’ purposes.
 However we would be stupid if we weren’t aware of the dangers of the internet – and particularly in our case – of internet dating.
 Believe it or not, it’s one well-used source of finding people who are then trafficked into prostitution or slave labour.
+Stay Safe!

 This came to my attention because I have recently been in South Africa where Human Trafficking is alive and well.
 I was there looking at the work of a charity I support which is very involved in raising awareness about human trafficking – particularly in schools; advocating the things that all organisations (like the government, the police, border control etc) should be doing to combat it; and providing safe houses for the very very tiny percentage of people who are rescued from having been trafficked.
 We visited two primary schools whilst I was there – beautifully run if very large – to tell the children the harsh realities of how easy it is to be tricked, trapped, transported and traded.
 It would seem that many children walk home after school alone, or wait outside the school gates for their parent or guardian to collect them – and this makes them very vulnerable to being picked up and simply taken off.
 It reminded me of the film Chitty Chitty Bang Bang and the child catcher portrayed there.
 It seems so far fetched in our country but it’s totally real and current in South Africa.
 The stories of children and young people disappearing in South Africa abound so it’s no surprise to discover South Africa not only provides but also receives many people who have been trafficked, as well as being a country through which trafficked people travel.